liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restrict-known-folder-move-office-group-policy.md

 12. The policy setting should now display as **Enabled**.

 > [!NOTE]
-> It may take up to 24 hours for the policy to take effect.
+> It might take up to 24 hours for the policy to take effect.

 ### Option 2: Deploy via Cloud Policy service

 You can also deploy this policy using the [Cloud Policy service for Microsoft 365](https://config.office.com/officeSettings/officePolicies).
-This method works even if the device is not domain-joined.
+This method works even if the device isn't domain-joined.

 To deploy the policy: